RxnRover/RxnRover/docs/source/dev_resources/tutorials/new_driver/index.rst

 Create a New Driver
 ===================

-RxnRover supports plugin-based integration with a variety of laboratory instruments and systems.
-A *driver* is a software component that enables RxnRover to communicate with external hardware, typically laboratory instruments.
+Rxn Rover supports plugin-based integration with a variety of laboratory instruments and systems.
+A *driver* is a software component that enables Rxn Rover to communicate with external hardware, typically laboratory instruments.

 Creating a LabVIEW driver requires a solid understanding of programming in LabVIEW.
-We recommend completing National Instruments' official LabVIEW tutorials before getting started.
+We recommend completing NIs' official LabVIEW tutorials before getting started.

 .. warning::
-    RxnRover will fail to communicate with hardware devices that do not have an accompanying driver.
+    Rxn Rover will fail to communicate with hardware devices that do not have an accompanying driver.

 .. hint::
     You can visit the `Instrument Driver Network (IDNet) <https://www.ni.com/en/support/downloads/instrument-drivers.html>`_ Or the `Rxn Rover Plugin Catalog <https://rxnrover.github.io/PluginCatalog>`__  to see if your instrument already has a LabVIEW-supported driver.